 Our work includes watershed planning, habitat restoration projects, cleanups, and tree planting, as well as outreach and education.

 River Day is presented by Cuyahoga River Restoration, a 501c3 nonprofit organization (aka Cuyahoga River Community Planning,) whose mission is to restore, revitalize, and protect the Cuyahoga River Watershed and nearshore Lake Erie.

-You can learn more about our programs, and contribute to the cause, at cuyahogariver.org.
+You can learn more about our programs at cuyahogariver.org.